jdortiz/Malometer/README.md

    applicationWillTerminate.
 4. Run the application an see if the data is shown.
 5. Stop the app and delete the database.

-Comments about:
-- NSNotificationCenter propery with lazy instatiaton for dependency injection.
-- The last parameter in the registration (object) is the background moc.